BAAR, SWITZERLAND On Christmas Eve 2008, in the depths of the global financial crisis, Katanga Mining accepted a lifeline it could not refuse.

 "Smelting operations release sulphur dioxide and other pollutants which have severely affected residents with various skin, eye and respiratory diseases.
 Because of mining waste Mufulira has acidic and poisoned water," Mufulira town clerk Charles Mwandila told Reuters in an interview.

 Glencore's huge coal operation in Colombia, Prodeco, was fined a total of nearly $700,000 in 2009 for several environmental violations, including waste disposal without a permit and producing coal without an environmental management plan.
-Xstrata had to pay the fines during its temporary ownership in 2009, but said the violations occurred when Glencore was in charge.
+Xstrata had to pay the fines during its temporary ownership in 2009, but said the violations occurred before it took over.
+Prodeco said the violations themselves took place years earlier, before it acquired and ran the network of mines.
 Xstrata, like many major mining groups, has experience in meeting demands for tough green standards and says it put in place an environmental management system at Prodeco before handing the mines back to Glencore in early 2010.

 WHO WON'T BUY?